100 years after singer Guthrie's birth, this land is his

 New books on Guthrie have been published, more Guthrie songs have been released and in the small Oklahoma town of Okemah, where he was born, nobody wants to burn him in effigy for his politics.

-"It's a new world," said Arlo Guthrie, 65, standing outside the town's refurbished movie theater that hosts Woodyfest, the annual folk festival that honors his father.
+"It's a new world," said Arlo Guthrie, 65, standing outside the town's refurbished movie theatre that hosts Woodyfest, the annual folk festival that honours his father.
 It continues through Sunday.

 This year, from California and New York to Germany and Italy, the man dubbed the "Dust Bowl troubadour" is being analyzed and fondly remembered at Guthrie centennial gatherings great and small.